harendra-kumar/concise-haskell/tools/optimization.rst

   -Wall-missed-specialisations
   -ddump-spec

-Is not possible with polymorphic recursion.
+Specialization is not possible with polymorphic recursion.

 * https://stackoverflow.com/questions/18341146/specialization-of-polymorphic-functions